 Whether you arrive by land, air or sea, it’s possible to spend the perfect day in Dubrovnik, Croatia.
 However, I (and anyone who’s been there) will tell you that you should definitely stay longer if you can!
-If you’ve only got one day, here’s how I suggest you spend it.
+You don’t want to miss all this incredible city has to offer but if you’ve only got 24 hours, here’s how I suggest you see Dubrovnik in a day.

 START WITH A GOOD BREAKFAST